sol-app/MaDoTa/src/readme.md

 ## Public data
-This is the public information, before the launching app.
+This is the public information, before the launching app.\
+The MVP ise ready.
+Without need installation and High speed.\
+Users: crypto investors, crypto companies, crypto startups, crypto developers.

 #